-The film world has lost a major talent with the recent passing of Mike Nicols.
+The film, television, music and theatre world has lost a major talent with the recent passing of Mike Nicols.

 Two of his films are on the American Film Institute's 100 Most Inspiring Movies of All time.
 They are Working Girl (1988) at #87 and Silkwood (1983) at #66.
 He has directed 17 different actors in Oscar-nominated performances: Elizabeth Taylor, Sandy Dennis, Richard Burton, George Segal, Dustin Hoffman, Anne Bancroft, Katharine Ross, Ann-Margret, Meryl Streep, Cher, Melanie Griffith, Sigourney Weaver, Joan Cusack, Kathy Bates, Natalie Portman, CliveOwen, and Philip Seymour Hoffman.

-He won more Tony's for best direction of a play than any one else, a record 6.
+He won more Tony's for best direction of a play than any one else, a record six.

 While paying tribute to Nichols during his 2003 Kennedy Center Honors, Meryl Streep and Candace Bergen read Nichols' "Five Rules for Filmmaking":